 - Provide online access to learning management system for participants.

-- Provide technical support to participants claiming credit.
+- Provide technical support to participants for claiming credit.

 - Review final documentation for ACCME compliance.

-- Maintain Joint Providership application and CME activity file documentation for 6 years.
+- Maintain participant roster and CME activity file documentation for six years.

 Nonaccredited Joint Provider Responsibilities

-- Carefully review all Joint Providership Application materials, required documentation, and deadlines in order to comply with the requirements specified by ASA.
+- Review all joint providership application materials, required documentation, and deadlines to comply with ASA requirements.

 - Identify professional practice gap(s) based on internal or external data sources and provide sources if requested.

-- Determine the needs of learners (e.g., knowledge, competence, performance) that underlie the professional practice gap(s).
+- Determine learners' needs (e.g., knowledge, competence, performance) that underlie the professional practice gap(s).